jorisvink/sanctum/README.md

 with a strong guarantee that the shrine cannot send data back (there are no keys nor are there any processes to do so).

+Note that no asymmetry is available for one-directional tunnels.

 ## Cathedrals

 A cathedral is a sanctum mode that can run on a machine somewhere